BenChung/SemanticAST.jl/README.md

 produce unusual `Expr` forms as well as use a wide range of forms not otherwise produced by parsing.
 As SemanticAST sits on top of JuliaSyntax and only understands JuliaSyntax `SyntaxNode`s it cannot practically run macros directly as while a `SyntaxNode` can be converted to an `Expr` vice versa is not possible without loss of information.
 Thus, at present, macro invocations are simply replaced with a placeholder.
+There's limited hardcoded support for a small list of built-in macros but no more.

+Similarly, support for quoting is as of now more or less nonexistent.

 # Use